github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-repository-languages.md

 {% data variables.product.product_name %} uses the open source [Linguist library](https://github.com/github/linguist) to
 determine file languages for syntax highlighting and repository statistics.
 Language statistics will update after you push changes to your default branch.

+most files should update and the language will be added to the reository's language statistics.
 Some files are hard to identify, and sometimes projects contain more library and vendor files than their primary code.
 If you're receiving incorrect results, please consult the Linguist [troubleshooting guide](https://github.com/github/linguist/blob/master/docs/troubleshooting.md) for help.

 ## Markup languages